Juniper/contrail-controller/specs/graceful_restart.md

   route published to CN.
 If there is no local route published for 15 seconds then EOR is sent on this channel.

-* One alternative solution is to insert a dummy config element and let it percolate to oper-db.
+* Evaluated alternative solution
+  Insert a dummy config element and let it percolate to oper-db.
 On notification of same assume all oper-db entries are processed.
 Now start a walk across VRF and at end send EOR.
 However this or any other enhancement will be taken up later.

-### 4.2.4 Route retention
+##### 4.2.3.2.1 Detail description on handling of routes

-* Agent connects to two CN(say CN1 and CN2).
+Agent connects to two CN(say CN1 and CN2).
 If either of this channel or both goes down, agent will retain routes from that channel until channel comes back up and EOR from CN is seen from same.
 So there are two things to observe here 1.Track channel states 2.
 EOR from CN

 * Stale identification:
   Each channel maintains a sequence number.
 This is incremented whenever channel goes into Ready state.
 On going to not-ready state nothing is done.